garris/BackstopJS/README.md

 The test comparison report was written in Angular.js and requires a running HTTP server instance.
 This instance is auto-started after a test is run.
 The server is also auto-stopped after 15 minutes so you don't have to go worrying about bloaty node processes running all over the place.

-To manually start the server...
+To manually start the server...  *from the `bower_components/backstopjs` directory.*

     $ gulp start

-...and to manually stop theres...
+...and to manually stop there is...  *from the `bower_components/backstopjs` directory.*

     $ gulp stop